groupoasys/flexanalytics/documentation/journal_papers/ABFFDUUWCI_TPWRS.rst

 A Bilevel Framework For Decision-making Under Uncertainty With Contextual Information
 =====================================================================================
-.. sectionauthor:: Lisa Huckfield <tradrev12@gmail.com>
+.. sectionauthor:: Lisa Huckfield Morgan <lisa@uma.es>

 This is a summary of the work that can be found in `[1]`_.
 Open Access pdf is available at `[2]`_.